akwohlgenant/andywohlg/content/post/2021-03-31-test-first-post/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="2400" />

+## Julia Silge's great blog

+Lately I've been really enjoying following [Julia Silge](https://juliasilge.com/) and her great blog.
+In fact, you might notice my website looks a lot like hers - that's no accident.
+Her site has a great clean style that I really admired, so I modeled this site on hers.

-Next I will load the data used by Julia Silge in her post on March 4, 2021, **Bootstrap confidence intervals for #TidyTuesday Super Bowl commercials**.
-First I will read in the dataset from the TidyTuesday github repository.
+To try out Blogdown some more, I will load the data used by Julia Silge in her post on March 4, 2021, [**Bootstrap confidence intervals for #TidyTuesday Super Bowl commercials**](https://juliasilge.com/blog/superbowl-conf-int/).
+First I will read in the dataset from the *TidyTuesday* github repository.

 ```r